This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-I think this was a case of unrealistic expectations.
+I think it was a case of unrealistic expectations.
 Everyone raves about hiking in Spearfish Canyon — the “prettiest place in the state” — so I expected an environment so unbelievably beautiful that nowhere else compared.
-But by this point, I had spent a few days exploring the rest of the Black Hills, between Mystic and Dumont and as far south as Custer State Park, which had set a high bar.
+However, the rest of the Black Hills, between Mystic and Dumont and as far south as Custer State Park, had set a high bar.

-We came to spend a day in Spearfish Canyon, hiking some of the numerous area trails.
-There are waterfalls and view from the bottom looking up, plus views from the top looking down.
-And most of the hikes are relatively short, meaning you can pack a lot of variety into the trip.
+We came to spend a day in Spearfish Canyon, hiking some of the area’s trails.
+There are waterfalls and views from the bottom looking up, plus views from the top looking down.
+And most of the hikes are relatively short, meaning you can pack a lot of variety into a visit.

-After doing several of them I came to one conclusion: yes, Spearfish Canyon is pretty, but is it the crème de la crème?
+After doing several of them I came to one conclusion: yes, Spearfish Canyon is pretty, but it’s not la crème de la crème.

 I’m half here to tell you about it so you can plan your own trip and half here to ask if I’m just missing something.
 Am I jaded by all the amazing gorges where I live in New York state?
 Did I overlook what makes this so incredible?